m-Py/k-plus-anticlustering/Simulation_Study/CODEBOOK.md

     + "ace-exchange" - anticluster editing objective (»diversity«), optimized using a local maximum search exchange method,
     + "k-means-exchange" - k-means anticlustering objective, optimized using a local maximum search exchange method
     + "k-plus" - k-plus anticlustering objective, optimized using a local maximum search exchange method
-    + "random" - A random allocation of items to groups
+    + "random" - A random allocation of items to groups (not presented in the paper; may be analyzed if you are curious)
 - result: A string representing the solution that a method returned (how to assign the elements to sets)
 - kmeans_obj: The k-means objective (higher values = better)
 - kvar_obj: The k-variance objective (higher values = better)